coolhead/flint-docs/02.grid_configuration/08.trigger_on_demand/docs.md

 where, a **colon ( : )** represents the path change.

-##### Example

-Generally ( a non-nested directory structure ),
+For example, a non-nested directory structure looks like:

 ``` http
 example:hello.rb
 ```
-where, a colon ( : ) represents the path change.

-In case of a nested directory structure,
+Whereas, a nested directory structure looks like:

 ``` http
 http:my-requests:http_get.rb
 ```

-A nested directory structure representing the following,each separated by a colon ( : ) :
+A nested directory structure representing the following, each separated by a colon ( : ) :

 ```
 -flintbox